harshitha-tankasala/harshitha-tankasala/README.md

 🎓 Master’s student at Stevens Institute of Technology
 📍 Based in NYC | 📈 Finance Enthusiast | 💡 Business Strategist

 I’m passionate about using **data-driven insights** to make smart, strategic decisions.
-With a background in **business development** in India’s manufacturing sector and growing expertise in **business analytics**, I’m here to build solutions that drive real impact.
+With a background in **business development** in India’s manufacturing sector of technical textiles and growing expertise in **business analytics**, I’m here to build solutions that drive real impact.

 ---